apache/nuttx/boards/arm/sama5/sama5d4-ek/README.txt

         C. Build the file system image at apps/bin

         $ cd apps/                          : Go to the apps/ directory
-        $ tools/mkimport.sh -x <zip-file>   : Use the full path to nuttx-export-*.zip
+        $ tools/mkimport.sh -z -x <tgz-file>: Use the full path to nuttx-export-*.tar.gz
         $ make import                       : This will build the file system.

       You will then need to copy the files from apps/bin to an SD card or USB